msaroshali/Task3-API/README.md

 ## 🚀 Usage
 Run the main script

-    ```bash
       node parse-verify.js

  This will:

-    Fetch the seed XML from Maltego.
+* Fetch the seed XML from Maltego.

-    Discover transform application URLs.
+* Discover transform application URLs.

-    Retrieve transform metadata.
+* Retrieve transform metadata.

-    Validate each transform against the expected test cases from test-config.js.
+* Validate each transform against the expected test cases from test-config.js.

 ## 📌 Notes
-    The script uses ES modules, so all import paths must include .js.
+* The script uses ES modules, so all import paths must include .js.

-    Output will clearly show which transforms pass/fail based on metadata validation.
+* Output will clearly show which transforms pass/fail based on metadata validation.

-    Handles multiple transform applications like Cert Spotter and Live Certs.
+* Handles multiple transform applications like Cert Spotter and Live Certs.